b-e-p/bep/README.md

 ### TODO
 - Unit tests.
 - Support for remote repos (in addition to the local repos).
-- Could support other languages besides just Python, but I'm not going to do it.
+- Written in a way that could support other languages besides just Python (might do this).
-- Maybe latest "stable" packages?
+- Potentially add support for latest "stable" packages.